 Course Number: FINA 3332H

-Instructor: Piqueira
+Instructor: Blanchfield

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 17964
+Class Number: 16238

-Days and Times: TTh 10:00 AM-11:30 AM
+Days and Times: MW 2:30 PM-4:00 PM

 The Honors section of Finance 3332 will give students an intensive introduction to the principles of finance.
 In addition, the course will provide students with practical, real-world applications of finance.
 The course will cover the following topics: time value of money, security valuation (bonds and stocks), capital expenditure analysis, the capital asset pricing model, market efficiency, portfolio theory, cost of capital and capital structure, dividend policy, mergers and acquisitions, and working capital management.
-The course will also introduce students to the effective use of a financial calculator for the purposes of making capital budgeting decisions, bond valuations, and amortization schedules.
+The course will also introduce students to the effective use of a financial calculator for purposes of making capital budgeting decisions, bond valuations, and amortization schedules.